 This broad-based educational opportunity explores all aspects of solid tumors and malignant and nonmalignant hematologic disorders, as well as bone marrow and peripheral stem cell transplantation.

 Entrance into the program requires three years of internal medicine residency training at a United States institution with resulting board eligibility in internal medicine.
 After completing the program, trainees are board eligible in both hematology and medical oncology by the American Board of Internal Medicine.

 Hematology and Medical Oncology Training

 First-year trainees practice inpatient care and consult skills, and see patients in the outpatient clinic.
-During their second year, trainees rotate through subspecialty clinical assignments in disciplines such as radiation oncology, immunopathology, gynecologic oncology, hemostasis laboratory, nuclear medicine, blood banking and cytogenetics.
+During their second year, trainees rotate through subspecialty clinical assignments in disciplines such as radiation oncology, immunopathology, gynecologic oncology, hemostasis laboratory, nuclear medicine and blood banking.
 Third-year trainees refine their patient care skills and focus on the research and development of clinical studies.

 Trainees are also educated in chemotherapy administration and safety precautions, as well as procedures such as bone marrow biopsy and aspiration, bone marrow harvest, and various laboratory procedures.
 Throughout their three years, trainees attend many educational lectures and multidisciplinary conferences and regularly give their own presentations.
 They attend national conferences such as the American Society of Clinical Oncology and American Society of Hematology meetings.

 Our subspecialty residents continually have exposure to clinical research studies during their training.
-Our division is involved with protocols sponsored by the Southwest Oncology Group (SWOG), the National Adjuvant Breast and Bowel Project (NSABP), and with various corporate-sponsored and in-house studies.
 Trainees are expected to produce abstracts and a manuscript and/or protocol by the end of their third year.